 Contact Tracing plays a vital role in reducing the forward transmission of COVID-19.
 Many people across the UK have already taken part in contact tracing, helping to protect their families, their community and the NHS.

-If you have had a positive test result for COVID-19 or have been identified as a contact of a confirmed case, you are legally required to self-isolate and failure to do so may result in a fixed penalty notice.
+If you have had a positive test result for COVID-19, you are legally required to self-isolate and failure to do so may result in a fixed penalty notice.

 The Contact Tracing process

 Initially, you will receive a text or email notification of your positive result and will be invited to self-complete contact tracing online.

 After that, the national NHS Test and Trace team will attempt to contact you if you have tested positive for coronavirus (COVID-19) to give advice and obtain details of anyone you’ve been in contact with.

 If NHS Test and Trace have been unable to contact you within 24 hours, your details will then be passed to our Local Team where we will make further attempts to contact you to complete the Contact Tracing questionnaire.

 It is essential that the information you provide is accurate as it will play a vital role in helping to protect your family, friends and the wider community by preventing the forward transmission of COVID-19.